rust-lang/book/nostarch/chapter03.md

 error: aborting due to previous error
 ```

-Now that we've explored how variable bindings work, let's look at some more
+Now that we’ve explored how variables work, let’s look at more data types of
-data types of values that we can bind variables to.
+values that we can bind variables to.

 ## Data Types

 Every value in Rust is of a certain *type*, which tells Rust what kind of data
-is being given so it knows how to work with that data.
-In this section, we'll
+is being specified so it knows how to work with that data.
+In this section,
-look at a number of types built into the language itself split into two subsets:
+we’ll look at a number of types that are built into the language and split into
-scalar and compound.
+two subsets: scalar and compound.

-Something to keep in mind throughout this section: Rust is a *statically typed*
+Throughout this section, keep in mind that Rust is a *statically typed*
 language, which means that it must know the types of all bindings at compile
 time.
-The compiler can usually infer what type we want to use based on the
+The compiler can usually infer what type you want to use based on the
-value and how we use it.
-In cases when many types are possible, such as when we
+value and how you use it.
+In cases when many types are possible, such as when
-converted a `String` to a numeric type using `parse` in Chapter 2, we must
+we converted a `String` to a numeric type using `parse` in Chapter 2, you must
 add a type annotation, like this:

 ```rust
 let guess: u32 = "42".parse().unwrap();
 ```

-If we don't put the type annotation here, Rust will give us this error that
+If you don’t add the type annotation here, Rust will display the following
-means the compiler needs more information from us to know which possible type
+error, which means the compiler needs more information from you to know which
-we want:
+possible type you want to use:

 ```bash
 error: unable to infer enough type information about `_`; type annotations or